angusmaccuish/FRTB/MAR10.md

 Real prices: a term used for assessing whether risk factors pass the risk factor eligibility test.
-A price will be considered real if it is (i) a price from an actual transaction conducted by the bank, (ii) a price from an actual transaction between other arm’s length parties (eg at an exchange), or (iii) a price taken from a firm quote (ie a price at which the bank could transact with an arm’s length party).
+A price will be considered real if it is (i) a price from an actual transaction conducted by the bank, (ii) a price from an actual transaction between other arm's length parties (eg at an exchange), or (iii) a price taken from a firm quote (ie a price at which the bank could transact with an arm's length party).

 Modellable risk factor: risk factors that are deemed modellable, based on the number of representative real price observations and additional qualitative principles related to the data used for the calibration of the ES model.
 Risk